 Working in Puerto Rico

-Puerto Rico has one of the most dynamic economies in the Caribbean.
-The country’s status as an unincorporated territory of the United States means that people working here enjoy similar benefits to US employees, but they also face many challenges which people working elsewhere in the region need not worry about.
-Below we will give you a short introduction to working in Puerto Rico, including a brief economic history, a summary of the current situation, and some practical information.
+Puerto Rico’s status as an unincorporated territory of the United States means that people working here enjoy similar benefits as US employees, but they also face many challenges which people working on the mainland need not worry about.

 A Brief Economic History

-As working in the country’s sugar cane production was no longer profitable, coffee became the most important crop.
-Since it can be grown in the island’s mountainous regions and is protected by minimum prices, coffee production is still a viable source of income for a number of people in Puerto Rico.
+As working in the country’s sugar cane production was no longer profitable, coffee became the most important crop and is still a viable source of income for a number of people in Puerto Rico today.

 Working in Puerto Rico Today

-Today, manufacturing still accounts for over 46% of the GDP (2010 figures).
+Today, manufacturing still accounts for over 40% of the GDP.
 However, the emphasis has shifted from labor-intensive to more capital-intensive industries.
-Thus, most people working in Puerto Rico’s manufacturing industries are involved in the production of pharmaceuticals, chemicals, machinery, and electronics.
-The manufacturing of clothes and foods together employs just under 30% of laborers in the manufacturing sector.
-Altogether, however, people in Puerto Rico’s manufacturing industries make up less than 10% of the total workforce.
+Most people working in Puerto Rico’s manufacturing industries are now involved in the production of chemicals, machinery, and electronics.
+Pharmaceuticals are also manufactured on the island, mostly for the mainland: 725% of exported goods are manufactured in one of the pharmaceutical plants.
+This sector accounts for about 90,000 jobs alone.

-At less than 1%, agriculture today holds an insignificant share of the country’s GDP.
-Around 2.1% of the workforce is employed in the agricultural sector.
-Still, coffee remains an important source of income for those working in Puerto Rico’s plantations.
-Other important crops include vegetables and fruits (bananas, plantains, pineapples), but also livestock, dairy products, and poultry.
-Most farmers in Puerto Rico produce for the US market.
+At less than 1%, agriculture today holds an insignificant share of the country’s GDP and just a little over 2% of the workforce is employed in the agricultural sector.
+Still, coffee and plantains, among other agricultural products, remain an important source of income in Puerto Rico and the sector experienced a renaissance with modest growth in recent years.

-Puerto Rico is classified as a high-income country with a median household income similar to that of Latvia or Poland.
-The country’s GDP of some 65 billion USD in 2010 compared favorably to that of other Caribbean nations.
+Although Puerto Rico is classified as a high-income economy, the territory’s median household income has been in decline for close to a decade.
+Its GDP per capita of some 37,700 USD in 2016 still compares favorably to that of other Caribbean nations, at least.

 Nevertheless, working in Puerto Rico entails a lot of challenges, both for expats and for locals.
 As an expat, you’ll have to get past the strict US immigration laws.
 For more information on visas and work permits, please refer to our guide on moving to the USA.

 Another challenge faced by consumers as well as businesses is economic discrimination.
-Many U.S. and multinational companies simply do not offer the same services and products to people in Puerto Rico as to the rest of the United States.
-The ordering of supplies over the Internet from a company on the mainland is often simply not an option for a small business.
+Many US companies do not offer the same services and products to people in Puerto Rico as to the US mainland.
+This is mostly due to the Jones Act which requires ships carrying cargo between US ports to be manufactured in the United States, and for the ships to be owned and largely staffed with US citizens.
+This monopoly is heavily defended by the US shipping industry and causes goods in Puerto Rico (as well as other US territories and states like Hawaii and Alaska) to be significantly more expensive due to the higher freight rates.
+That is why ordering supplies from a company on the mainland is often simply not an option for a small business in Puerto Rico.
 This limited access to products or discounts can be a serious obstacle to doing business and working in Puerto Rico.